kushagra-tyagi154/test-repo/README.md

 # Test Repo
 Testing GitHub Actions deployment

-## final Update
+## finale Update
-This is a final test update to check the automation.
+This is a finale test update to check the automation.